tuetschek/e2e-cleaning/README.md

 Cleaned data
 ------------

-The fully cleaned data can be found in [cleaned-data](cleaned-data/).
+The fully cleaned E2E NLG Challenge data can be found in [cleaned-data](cleaned-data/).
 The training and development set are filtered so that they don't overlap the test set, hence the `no-ol` naming.

 The partially cleaned data (see paper) are under [partially-cleaned-data](partially-cleaned-data/).